AISHGITHUB123/taskone/readme.md

 Step 3 terraform apply

-used to apply the changes required to reach the desired state of the configuration#� �T�e�c�h�1� �
+used to apply the changes required to reach the desired state of the configuration
-�